 Work with us

-There are multiple ways to engage with Bristol Composites Institute (ACCIS); the most frequent ones are covered on the infographic above and in the details below.
+There are multiple ways to engage with Bristol Composites Institute; the most frequent ones are covered on the infographic above and in the details below.
 If you cannot find the information you are looking for, please do not hesitate to send us an email with the information you are after and we’ll put you in touch with the most relevant person.
 And if you have ideas about other collaboration opportunities, please also get in touch.

 Secondments and placements